Kochen-Specker Contextuality: Contextuality as a property of nature

 We have the corresponding expression for the case of sequential measurements~\cite{Guhne:2010PRA}

 What is left is to bound the unobservable quantity $p^{\rm flip}$.
 We introduce

-corresponding to the probability of flipping the value of $B$ in a sequence of three measurements with an intermediate measurement of $A$, and experimentally measurable.
+corresponding to the probability of flipping the value of $B$ in a sequence of three measurements with an intermediate measurement of $A$.
+In contrast to $p^{\rm flip}[AB]$, $p^{\rm err}[BAB]$ is experimentally measurable.

-At this point, one needs an assumption on the HV model describing the experimental noise, namely \begin{itemize} \item[({\bf CN})] Cumulative noise assumption:
+At this point, one needs an assumption on the hidden-variable (HV) model describing the experimental noise, namely \begin{itemize} \item[({\bf CN})] Cumulative noise assumption:

-\end{itemize} Notice that this assumption is not directly testable as it contains some unaccessible correlations that are defined only at the level of the HV model.
+\end{itemize} Notice that Eq.~\eqref{eq:err_flip_bound} is not directly testable as it contains some inaccessible correlations that are defined only at the level of the HV model.
 Nevertheless, one can have a physical intuition of what this means.
-In fact, this assumption corresponds to the idea of a \textit{cumulative noise}, i.e., the noise always increases with additional measurements: it is more likely to flip the outcome of $B$ if we perform a measurement of both $B$ and $A$ than it is if we perform only a measurement of $A$.
-This seems a reasonable assumption if we want to model experimental imperfections, where the measurements are not supposed to ``collude'' to cancel out the noise when arranged in specific sequences.
-Similar ideas have been explored by Wilde and Mizel in their discussion of the so-called {\it clumsiness loophole} for Leggett-Garg inequalities \cite{Wilde2012}.
+In fact, this assumption corresponds to the idea of a \textit{cumulative noise}, i.e., the noise always increases with additional measurements.
+It is more likely to flip the outcome of $B$ if we perform a measurement of both $B$ and $A$ than it is if we perform only a measurement of $A$.
+This seems to be a reasonable assumption if we want to model experimental imperfections, where the measurements are not supposed to ``collude'' to cancel out the noise when arranged in specific sequences.
+Similar ideas were explored by Wilde and Mizel in their discussion of the so-called {\it clumsiness loophole} for Leggett-Garg inequalities \cite{Wilde2012}.